-- Spend time outdoors every day for at least half an hour (even if it’s just going down to a nearby park).
+- Spend time outdoors daily for at least half an hour (even if it’s just going to a nearby park).

-- Exercise regularly—in fact, scheduling regular exercise times in one’s day can increase productivity over time.
+- Exercise regularly—scheduling regular exercise times in one’s day can increase productivity over time.
 Exercise helps us feel better mentally and physically after each workout session ends!
-This is especially true when having fun like playing tennis with friends on weekends.
-Exercise is a good alternative to watching TV all day long, and eating junk food off our laps while lying down.
+This is especially true when having fun, like playing tennis with friends on weekends.
+Exercise is an excellent alternative to watching TV all day and eating junk food off our laps while lying down.

 Maintain Consistent Schedules and Presence

-It’s important to be consistent with your working hours, availability, and attendance.
-If you have a set time that you can be available each day, this will help ensure that people are able to reach you when they need to.
+It’s essential to be consistent with your working hours, availability, and attendance.
+Having a set time to be available each day will help ensure that people can reach you when needed.

 If possible, arrange for the same days off each week or month so that people know which days they can count on seeing you before noon or after five.
 Whatever works best for you will work best for other coworkers as well!

-The last thing anyone wants is for their boss or coworker not to respond until the following day because she was “in meetings all day” or “didn’t see the email until later”.
-Lame excuses are sometimes offered, rather than admitting why it took so long to respond.
-It’s not good enough to simply say ‘sorry’ (which isn’t an excuse).
-Being sorry is better than nothing, but annoying nonetheless: when we send out emails asking questions about deadlines like “how long do we have left?” we expect answers right away − why else would one bother to ask at all?
+The last thing anyone wants is for their boss or coworker not to respond until the following day because she was “in meetings all day” or “didn’t see the email until later.”
+Flimsy excuses are sometimes offered rather than admitting why responding took so long.
+It’s not good enough to say ‘sorry’ (which isn’t an excuse).
+Being sorry is better than nothing, but annoying nonetheless: when we send out emails asking questions about deadlines like “How long do we have left?” we expect answers right away − why else would one bother to ask?

 Provide Structure and Feedback for Employees